Botkins, Ohio

 Botkins is a village in Shelby County, Ohio, United States.
 The population was 1,155 at the 2020 census.

 Botkins is located alongside Interstate 75 at Exit 104.
 Botkins is at the northern edge of Shelby County, immediately south of its border with Auglaize County.
 It also lies at the northern edge of the 937 area code.

 History

 Botkins was platted in 1858, and named for Richard Botkin, the original owner of the town site.
 A post office called Botkins has been in operation since 1877.
 The village was incorporated in 1881.

 Geography

 According to the United States Census Bureau, the village has a total area of 1.25 sqmi, of which 1.24 sqmi is land and 0.01 sqmi is water.

-The center of the solar eclipse of April 8, 2024 will travel over the northwest corner of Botkins.
+The center of the solar eclipse of April 8, 2024 traveled over the northwest corner of Botkins.